 What all these institutions prove is that traditional micro credit or micro financing services are not as successful as people originally thought and helping impoverished communities involves more than just handing over money.
 Working with communities in other ways then just money lending, including health care and education are key to creating a lasting impact.
 They teach people how to use money, teach people how to take care of themselves, and give them the means in order to do both of those things.
 Trying to make a business out of getting people out of poverty by charging ridiculous interest rates that no one can afford, especially not poor families, is only a way for businesses to help themselves, not the communities they are working in.

 The idea of micro credits seems like it would help.
 It’s providing money and resources to people who don’t have access to those things normally.
 However, there is more to the problem and people need more resources than just money.
 People can dig themselves into an even bigger, more impoverished hole if they don’t get all the facts.
 Some companies charge interest rates that are ridiculously high, so high that it is impossible for poor families to even think of making money, even just to pay back previous loans.
 Most of the profits debtors make go directly to the creditors that loaned it to them in the first place leaving them in the same position they started in, or possibly worse off.
 Micro credit has turned into a business for the already well-off and is taking advantage of a desperate developing population, willing to do anything to improve their financial situations.
-In order to make the system work, organizations need to give more than just money to these poor communities.
+In order to make the system work, organisations need to give more than just money to these poor communities.
 Otherwise, those people will be stuck in a vicious cycle of debt that they will never be able to get out of.